Follicular Unit Extraction (FUE) Hair Transplantation

 FUE Hair Transplant – Austin, TX

-Follicular Unit Extraction, also known as FUE Hair Transplantation involves the individual extraction of follicular units from the sides and back of the scalp.
-It is a very labor intensive procedure that allows the patient to keep their donor hair very short with no linear scar after the hair transplant procedure.
+Follicular Unit Extraction, also known as FUE Hair Transplantation, involves the individual extraction of follicular units from the sides and back of the scalp.

-In traditional follicular unit hair transplantation (FUT) there is always a small linear scar where the hair is removed that is covered by the surrounding hair.
-If the patient later shaved their head or crop it very short the linear scar may be visible.
-This is not the case with FUE’s since every follicular unit is individually extracted leaving the donor area virtually scarless.
+With follicular unit hair transplantation (FUT), there is always a narrow linear scar where the strip of hair was removed, which is covered by the surrounding hair.
+If the patient later shaves their head or crops it very short, the linear scar may be visible.
+This is not the case with FUE’s since every follicular unit is individually extracted, leaving the donor area virtually scarless.

 Placing of Grafts